Updated July 5, 2023

 A Journey from Monolithic to Microservice

-In initial days, Industries were more focused on desktop or laptop devices with web browsers as a client which didn’t require any API to be exposed?
-But suddenly, the paradigm shifted from desktop/laptops to mobile and smart devices.
-Now enterprises needed a different approach to serving the data.
+In the initial days, Industries focused more on desktop or laptop devices with web browsers as a client, which didn’t require any API to be exposed.
+But suddenly, the paradigm shifted from desktops/laptops to mobile and smart devices.
+Now enterprises need a different approach to serving the data.
 Every mobile application nowadays requires an internet connection.
-And every enterprise now looking forward to developing mobile apps before the web.
-This leaded a monolithic architecture to microservice architecture.
+And every enterprise is now looking forward to developing mobile apps before the web.
+This led to a monolithic architecture to microservice architecture.

-Microservice architecture means building a large application with multiple small units called as service.
+Microservice architecture means building a large application with multiple small units called a service.
 Each of these services will be independently developed, tested, and deployed.
-Each service can communicate with each other using the REST (Representational State Transfer) protocol.
-Each service can run on either a single machine or a different machine.
+Each service can communicate using the REST (Representational State Transfer) protocol.
+You have the option to run each service on a single machine or a separate machine.
 Each service can have its storage system.
 Microservice is all about breaking a larger system into small chunks.
 Every developer or team owns some part of a large application.
 But it does have some shortfalls.
 Let us first see the advantage and then the otherwise.